ignacypolak1/Tr4pNode/README.md

-# 🌍 CyberPot – Cyberthreat Research Platform (WIP)
+# 🌍 Tr4pNode – Cyberthreat Research Platform (WIP)

-**CyberPot** is an lightweight, hackable and open-source, research-oriented honeypot platform designed to capture and visualize cyberattacks in real time.
+**Tr4pNode** is an lightweight, hackable and open-source, research-oriented honeypot platform designed to capture and visualize cyberattacks in real time.
 It provides an educational-friendly and modular environment that supports threat analysis, DevSecOps training, and public demonstrations of cybersecurity concepts.
-With Cowrie as the SSH honeypot, MongoDB for structured data storage, and Grafana (powered by the Infinity plugin) for dashboard-based exploration, CyberPot bridges low-level event capture with high-level visualization.
+With Cowrie as the SSH honeypot, MongoDB for structured data storage, and Grafana (powered by the Infinity plugin) for dashboard-based exploration, Tr4pNode bridges low-level event capture with high-level visualization.
 You can explore real-time logs on an interactive **3D globe** or create **advanced Grafana dashboards** to analyze patterns, sources, and sessions metadata.

 ---